- Check your bin day

 The Harlow Recycling Centre for household waste at Temple Bank, Harlow, CM20 2DY is run by Essex County Council (ECC).
 More information and opening times

-Nappies and incontinence waste can be put into non-recycling containers (bins), but if you ﬁnd this is not suitable, Harlow Council offers separate nappy/incontinence waste collections.
-You can request an application form for this weekly collection from Contact Harlow.
+Nappies and incontinence waste can be put into non-recycling containers (bins), but if you ﬁnd this is not suitable, Harlow Council offers a separate nappy/incontinence waste collection.
+You can request an application form for this free weekly collection from Contact Harlow.
 Please note this does not replace Clinical Waste collections provided by the Health Authority.